newrelic-experimental/gatsby-build-newrelic/README.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Gatsby Build New Relic is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [project name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]